 I ran across this excellent blog post by Gregory Ciotti, on unbounce, about 25 business tips he offers based on academic research.
 They’re all fascinating and offer valuable insight for businesses and marketers.
 But let’s start with the five he outlines for Content Marketing.

 As you know, content marketing is an effective strategy to reach and engage potential customers.
-Since most people these days are searching online for goods and services, and educating themselves with multiple sources of information before making a decision, well-designed content offers what they’re looking for.
+Since most people these days are searching online for goods and services, and educating themselves with multiple sources of information before making a decision, well-designed marketing content offers what they’re looking for.

-Gregory has this to say about content:
+Gregory has this to say about marketing content:

 Content marketing is one of the best strategies for customer acquisition available to bootstrapped startups operating online.
 When you can’t go toe-to-toe with the ‘big guys’ by throwing money into ad buys, creating amazing content is the strategy to stand out online and provide value to current and prospective customers.

 Content can be any level of information and communication: